 Event Working Group

-Planning

-Purpose: To review, report on, make decisions, and recommendations to the Council on all matters relating to planning.

-The Committee shall have delegated authority to:

-Review and make comments on Planning Applications as consultees to Somerset Council.

-Receive information of Planning Decisions made by Somerset Council.

-Consider correspondence from and to meet with developers in relation to planned developments.

 Reporting

 Appointed Committees shall, by way of presentation of draft minutes, report to the next Full Council meeting after each meeting.

 Sub-Committees and Working Groups shall, by way of presentation of draft minutes, report to the next meeting of it’s parent Committee.
 They may also make recommendations directly to Full Council if required.